ZanderThannhauser/zebu/README.md

 5. `$1 | $2` or `$1, $2` or `$1 $2`: Binary operator, union, left-associative.
    Returns a character-set of all elements that are contained in *either* given character-set.
-This is also the default behavior if no operator is given bewteen two character-sets.
+This is also the default behavior if no operator is given between two character-sets.
    Example: `[('a','b','c') | ('b','c','d')]` yields `['a', 'b', 'c', 'd']`.

 #### Examples: